AcalaNetwork/hardhat-tutorials/liquidation/README.md

     it('onRepaymentRefund - should fail if paused', async () => {
         await liquidation.pause().then(r => r.wait())
         await expect(liquidation.onRepaymentRefund(liquidation.address, '10'))
-            .to.be.revertedWith("Pausable: paused");
+            .to.be.rejectedWith("Pausable: paused");
         await liquidation.unpause().then(r => r.wait())

     })

     it('onRepaymentRefund - should fail if not called by EVM', async () => {
         await expect(liquidation.connect(signers[1]).onRepaymentRefund(liquidation.address, '10'))
-            .to.be.revertedWith("Liqudation: Only evm can call this function");
+            .to.be.rejectedWith("Liqudation: Only evm can call this function");
     })